jamesrwhite/femto/README.md

 - <del>Integrate Composer autoloading</del> Done in v0.2.0
 - <del>Make Femto itself Composer compatible and add it to packagist</del> Done in v0.2.0, see seperate jamesrwhite/femto-core repo
-- Add some helper functions in for general tasks like string manipulation etc
+- <del>Add some helper functions in for general tasks like string manipulation etc</del>Can be accomplished via a composer package
 - <del>Add support for templates, ideally working in a similar way to Django/Twig.</del> Basic implementation in v0.3.0!
 - Better environment support, like how Laravel allows folders in the config folder that correspond to the env